Vic Berry: Diesel locomotives rescued for preservation

 Despite being well known for scrapping various classes of diesel engines en masse, not all of the diesel locomotives, and some rolling stock as well, that entered the scrapyard were scrapped.
 Just like the more well-known Barry Scrapyard, though no steam locomotives were sent nor scrapped at Vic Berry's, some of the locomotives were actually purchased for preservation owing to the asbestos removal facility.
 Eighteen diesel locomotives were rescued from the Vic Berry scrapyard, including one Class 24 locomotive, twelve Class 25 locomotives, one Class 26 locomotive, two Class 27 locomotives and one Class 40 locomotive were purchased for preservation during the late 1980s.
-One Class 03 shunter D2069/03069 worked at the scrapyard from 1984 until 1991 when it was sold to the Vale of Berkley Railway for preservation.
+One Class 03 shunter D2069/03069 worked at the scrapyard from 1984 until 1991 when it was sold to the Vale of Berkeley Railway for preservation.
 Interestingly, most of the preserved BR Class 40 locomotives were sent here for asbestos removal before arriving at heritage railways.